Mailbox moves in Exchange Server

 Migration endpoints for cross-forest and remote mailbox moves

-You use migration endpoints for cross-forest mailbox moves, and remote mailbox moves between Exchange and Office 365 in hybrid deployments.
+You use migration endpoints for cross-forest mailbox moves, and remote mailbox moves between Exchange and Microsoft 365 or Office 365 in hybrid deployments.
 You don't use migration endpoints for local mailbox moves.

 Migration endpoints specify the remote server information, source throttling settings, and the required credentials for migrating the mailboxes.